loomio/loomio-docs/en/src/user_manual/getting_started/index.md

 [Threads](https://help.loomio.com/en/user_manual/threads/intro_to_threads/index.html) for help starting, using and administering threads.

-[Proposals and polls](https://help.loomio.com/en/user_manual/polls/intro_to_decisions/index.html) for use proposals and polls to engage your group, make a decision and use a particular decision process.
+[Proposals and polls](https://help.loomio.com/en/user_manual/polls/intro_to_decisions/index.html) for how to use proposals and polls to engage your group, make a decision and use a particular decision process.

 [Making decisions](https://help.loomio.com/en/user_manual/getting_started/decisions/index.html) can help you get started with collaborative decision making in your group.
 It outlines how to  make decisions in Loomio and introduces a [simple decision process](https://help.loomio.com/en/user_manual/polls/decisions/index.html).
 See this section for how to use Loomio for:
 - [Advice process](https://help.loomio.com/en/guides/advice_process/index.html)